wellecks/mnist_multi/README.md

 ## Loading

 `util.py` contains a function to load MNIST Multi into a `PyTorch` `Dataset`.

-Labels can be ordered randomly, or used for sequence prediction by ordering the labels spatially, by object area, or according to a fixed random ordering.
+Using the `label_order` flag, labels can be ordered randomly, or used for sequence prediction by ordering the labels spatially, by object area, or according to a fixed random ordering.

+To evaluate invariance to label ordering, use `randomize_dataset=True`, which will re-randomize the label order every time a minibatch is drawn.